Montserrat - Policing Reform & the Safeguarding Unit

 Outcome

-A modernising police service with strengthened specialist capabilities in safeguarding, intelligence, financial investigation and maritime policing - and a trauma-informed, multi-agency Safeguarding Hub positioned as a model for small-island and Overseas Territory contexts across the Caribbean.
+A modernising police service with strengthened specialist capabilities in safeguarding, intelligence, financial investigation and maritime policing, alongside a new multi-agency Safeguarding Unit providing a trauma-informed service for the Montserrat community.
+The approach offers learning that could support similar work in other Overseas Territory and Caribbean contexts.

 Case studies